Subham0207/HardAcclDSL/instruction.md

 - Frontend now captures and sends graph snapshot JSON plus required `user` and `scriptName` to backend mapping route (`/api/lua/graph-to-ast`).
 - Frontend validates `user` and `scriptName` before sending graph snapshots.
 - Frontend now asks for username at startup and loads that user's scripts from `GET /api/lua-scripts/{user}`.
-- Frontend now shows saved scripts in a dropdown and allows selecting one to populate `scriptName`.
+- Frontend now shows saved scripts in a dropdown and, when selected, calls `POST /api/lua/lua-to-visualscript` with `user` + `scriptName` to load and render that script graph.
 - Frontend now includes a dedicated Lua Console panel on the right side of the graph canvas.
 - Lua Console displays:
 	- generated Lua code